-To determine whether water quality is safe for swimming, Eurobodalla Shire Council uses the National Health and Medical Research Council's Guidelines for Managing Risks in Recreational Waters (NHMRC, 2008).
+To determine whether water quality is safe for swimming, beaches are assessed in accordance with the National Health and Medical Research Council's Guidelines for Managing Risks in Recreational Waters (NHMRC, 2008).
 The NHMRC 2008 guidelines advocate enterococci as the single preferred indicator organism for the detection of faecal contamination in recreational waters.

-- 'Good' rating 4 stars - bacterial levels are safe for bathing according to National Health & Medical Research Council guidelines.
+'Good' rating: bacterial levels are safe for bathing according to National Health & Medical Research Council guidelines.

-- 'Fair' rating 3 stars - bacterial levels indicate an increased risk of illness to bathers, particularly those with lower immune function such as the elderly and young children.
+'Fair' rating: bacterial levels indicate an increased risk of illness to bathers, particularly those with lower immune function such as the elderly and young children.

-- 'Poor' rating 2 stars - bacterial levels indicate a substantially increased risk of illness to bathers.
+'Poor' rating: bacterial levels indicate a substantially increased risk of illness to bathers.

-- 'Bad' rating 1 star - bacterial levels indicate a substantially increased risk of illness to bathers.
+'Bad' rating: bacterial levels indicate a substantially increased risk of illness to bathers.

 The majority of the tested sites consistently complied with these guidelines during summer.

-- NSW Office of Environment and Heritage Beachwatch Program information, including the State of the Beaches report
+- The Department of Planning, Industry and Environment provides Beachwatch Program information, including the State of the Beaches Report.

 If you need more information about our Beachwatch Program, please contact our Public and Environmental Health Team:

 - E: Council's Public and Environmental Health Team